inbravo/scala-feature-set/README.md

 -  [Program to give runtime size of all primitive variables in Scala][PrimitiveVarsSizeTest.md]
 -  [Usage of keyword '++' in Scala] [StringsTest.md]
 -  [Operators are nothing just methods.
 Operator overloading example] [OperatorsAreMethods.md]
--  [Function that can take a variable number of arguments] [VarArgsTest.md]
+-  [Example of a function that can take a variable number of arguments] [VarArgsTest.md]
+-  [java 'Object' Class equivalent in Scala is 'AnyRef'] [VarArgsTest.md]

 #### Collection
 -  [Usage of 'Seq[String]' in Scala] [SeqOfStringsTest.md]